fieldtrip/website/development/realtime/reference_implementation.md

 Generally, please note that no matter which platform, there are three different parts of the code, which are compiled in different steps.

-- ''.../buffer/src'' contains the core buffer functions written in C. These are compiled into a library ''libbuffer.[a/lib]'' by using Makefiles or project files **outside** of MATLAB.
+- ".../buffer/src" contains the core buffer functions written in C. These are compiled into a library "libbuffer.[a/lib]" by using Makefiles or project files **outside** of MATLAB.

-- ''.../buffer/test'' contains demos and test applications written in C. These are also compiled outside of MATLAB, but since they depend on ''libbuffer'', they can only be compiled after that.
+- ".../buffer/test" contains demos and test applications written in C. These are also compiled outside of MATLAB, but since they depend on "libbuffer", they can only be compiled after that.

-- ''.../buffer/matlab'' contains the sources of the MEX file ''buffer.mex???''.
-Since MATLAB installations vary so much, we rely on the command ''mex'' to compile this part **inside** MATLAB.
-As of October 2010, the MEX files are not linked against ''libbuffer'' anymore, but rather the same source files are directly pulled in using ''mex''.
+- ".../buffer/matlab" contains the sources of the MEX file "buffer.mex???".
+Since MATLAB installations vary so much, we rely on the command "mex" to compile this part **inside** MATLAB.
+As of October 2010, the MEX files are not linked against "libbuffer" anymore, but rather the same source files are directly pulled in using "mex".

 The best tested method for compilation of the stand-alone tools is by using the Makefile (only for Linux, macOS and MinGW).
 For Windows, Borland C++ (version 6.0) project files are supplied.
 The buffer can also be compiled on Linux, macOS, and Windows using [cmake](http://www.cmake.org).
 Compiling on Linux and macOS is pretty straight forward while doing that on Windows is a bit more tricky.